Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling

 \section{Definitions}

-An RBM is an Ising spin model with pairwise interactions defined on a bipartite graph of two non-interacting layers of variables: the visible nodes, $\bm{v}=\{v_i,i=1,...,N_v\}$, represent the data, while the hidden ones, $\bm{h}=\{h_a,a=1,...,N_h\}$, are the latent representations of this data and seek to build arbitrary dependencies between the visible units.
-Usually, the nodes are binary-valued in $\{0,1\}$, yet Gaussian or more arbitrary distributions on real-valued bounded support are also used, ultimately making RBMs adaptable for more heterogeneous datasets.
-Here, we only deal with binary $\{0,1\}$ variables for both the visible and hidden nodes.
-Other approaches using truncated-Gaussian hidden units~\cite{nair2010rectified}, giving a ReLu type of activation functions for the hidden layer do work well, but our experiments shouldn't be affected by this choice.
+An RBM is an Ising spin model with pairwise interactions defined on a bipartite graph of two noninteracting layers of variables: the visible nodes, $\bm{v}=\{v_i,i=1,...,N_\mathrm{v}\}$, represent the data, while the hidden nodes, $\bm{h}=\{h_a,a=1,...,N_h\}$, are the latent representations of this data and attempt to establish arbitrary dependencies between the visible units.
+Typically, the nodes are binary-valued in $\{0,1\}$, yet Gaussian or arbitrary distributions on real-valued bounded support are also used, ultimately making RBMs adaptable to more heterogeneous datasets.
+Here we are concerned only with binary $\{0,1\}$ variables for both the visible and hidden nodes.
+Other approaches that use truncated Gaussian hidden units~\cite{nair2010rectified} and provide an activation function of type ReLu for the hidden layer work well, but our experiments should not be affected by this choice.
 The energy function of an RBM is taken as

 with $\bm{w}$ being the weight matrix, and $\bm{b}$, $\bm{c}$ the visible, and hidden biases (or the magnetic fields in the Physics language), respectively.
 The Boltzmann distribution of such a model is then given by